Samsung/tizen-docs/docs/application/dotnet/guides/system/settings.md

     </privileges>
     ```

-2. To make your application visible in Tizen Store only for devices that support the system setting features, add the following feature key to the `tizen-manifest.xml` file:
+2. To make your application visible in the official site for Tizen applications only for devices that support the system setting features, add the following feature key to the `tizen-manifest.xml` file:

     ```XML
     <!--To use the WallpaperHomeScreen property and WallpaperHomeScreenChanged event-->